DataDog/dd-sdk-unity/packages/Datadog.Unity/README.md

 ## Install via OpenUPM

 The Datadog Unity SDK is available on the [OpenUPM registry](https://openupm.com/packages/com.datadoghq.unity/).
-You can install it via the `openupm` command line tool.
+You can install it using the `openupm` command line tool.

 ```bash
 openupm add com.datadoghq.unity